-Navratri 2021: Come Navratri and we start craving those piping hot pakodas, puri aloo and scrumptious sabudana khichdi.
+Navratri 2022: Come Navratri and we start craving those piping hot pakodas, puri aloo and scrumptious sabudana khichdi.
 Although the classic savouries and traditional desserts will never go out fashion, a little experimentation with indigenous ingredients is always welcomed.
 If you don't differentiate between fasting and feasting, here's how you can escape the monotony and make Navratri fun.
 Navratri is the best time to detox your body.
 As the body is more to illnesses and digestive problems this time of the year, make it a good reason to eat light and healthy food to give your stomach a break.
+We have curated a number of innovative recipes that you can enjoy on Navratri 2022.

 This Navratri, let the food do all the talking.
 We've include vrat recipes made with singhare ka atta, kuttu ka atta, samwat chawaal, the works.
 Our 7 inventive recipes only include spices and herbs that are allowed during Navratri fasting such as cumin, chironji seeds, green chillies and cloves.
 Now embrace the joy of the festival with the best of our fasting recipes, easy to prepare and nothing short of spectacular.